 To wrap up, I will make two remarks about what I have sought to do in this paper.
-The main aim has simply been to convince you that fixating on reduction as the only acceptable means of dealing with symmetries is a mistake.47 If, as I've argued, sophistication rather than reduction is a legitimate way to seek to expurgate symmetry-variant structure, then a number of interesting consequences follow.
+The main aim has simply been to convince you that fixating on reduction as the only acceptable means of dealing with symmetries is a mistake.
+From If, as I've argued, sophistication rather than reduction is a legitimate way to seek to expurgate symmetry-variant structure, then a number of interesting consequences follow.
 One is that carrying out that expurgation becomes (in general) somewhat more straightforward: if all we are required to do is provide a sophisticated understanding of the theory (especially if we do so using the external method), then our lives are made substantially easier than if we need to find a reduced theory.
 Moreover, with more expurgatory options on the table, we can open up new approaches to classic problems concerning symmetry.
-The debate on the Aharonov-Bohm effect, for example, is often characterised as requiring us to choose between a trilemma of unpalatable ontologies: a locally acting and gauge-invariant (but non-separable) ontology of holonomies; or a separable and gauge invariant (but non-locally acting) ontology of fields.
-But the argument here
+The debate on the Aharonov-Bohm effect, for example, is often characterised as requiring us to choose between a trilemma of unpalatable ontologies: a locally act-